cloudant/sync-android/doc/replication.md

 ### Deprecated APIs

-The following classes are still supported but deprecated.
+The following classes are still supported but are deprecated in version 0.13.0.
 They will be soon removed from the library.

 ```java
 ReplicatorFactory